awslabs/seed-farmer/docs/source/module_development.md

 By default, the CLI uses AWS CDKv2, which assumes a role that has the permissions to deploy via CloudFormation and is the recommended practice.
 You have the ability to use the `modulestack.yaml` to give additial permissions to `AWS CodeSeeder` on your behalf.

 Typical cases when you would use a `modulestack.yaml`:
 - any time you are invoking AWS CLI in the deployspec (not in the scope of the CDK) - for example: copying files to S3
-- you perfer to use the AWSCLI v1 - in which a least-privilege policy is necessary for ALL AWS Services.
+- you prefer to use the AWSCLI v1 - in which a least-privilege policy is necessary for ALL AWS Services.

 ### Initial Template